 Lockdown insomnia is not a myth.
-Many of us have experienced disrupted sleep patterns over the past 12 months.
+Many of us have experienced disrupted sleep patterns over the past two years.
 For midlife women, insomnia is already a challenging health symptom.
 It’s one of the many menopause symptoms that conscious breathing can help with.

 Conscious breathing, commonly referred as breathwork, is the voluntary purposeful control of the breath.
 It involves changing the depth, rhythm and rate of your breath.
 This hacks the messages transmitted from the respiratory system to the brain.